Former Arkansas state senator found dead, colleague says

 Authorities have not yet confirmed her death.
 The Randolph County Sheriff's Office said at a news conference on Wednesday that the condition of the body that was discovered prevented authorities from making a positive identification.

 Ken Yang, Collins-Smith’s former press secretary, told NBC News he was "in shock" over her death.
 He said neighbors heard gunshots a couple of days ago and the senator, who usually posts on social media every day, had not posted anything since May 28.
-Yang said her body found outside her home on Tuesday, said both state and federal authorities are on the case.
+Yang said her body was found outside her home on Tuesday, and state and federal authorities are on the case.

 A call to the FBI for comment was not immediately returned.